yucelzeynep/Task-estimation-from-activity-logs/README.md

 This routine applies K-Nearest Neighbor, Random Forest and Support Vector classification.
 The functions which separate training and test data, do cross-validation and tabulate classification outcomes can be found in tools_classifier.py.

+**Auxiliary routines**

+Moreover, the routines, which are not called online, but rather relate the selection of hyper-parameters etc., are provided as auxiliary scripts (as aux_*.py files).
+Specifically, there are two auxiliaries for
+1. Judging relevance of descriptors for the given tasks
+2. Assessing in/dependence of descriptor pairs

+The first one is implemented in aux_cramersV.py, whereas the second one is realized by aux_entropy.py.

 **Tools**

 Any functions necessary for the implementation of the main routines are provided as tools (i.e. as tools_*.py files).
 In addition to the tools explained above, we implemented several sets of functions such as the ones for managing dictionary variables (tools_dic), for managing file operations (tools_file), and for illustration of results as tables or figures (tools_presentation).

-**Auxiliary routines**

-Moreover, the routines, which are not called online, but rather relate the selection of hyper-parameters etc., are provided as auxiliary scripts (as aux_*.py files).
-Specifically, there are two auxiliaries as (i)

 **References**